Flawed EU engine tests caught in VW headlights

 Prior to certification, new car models are hooked up to a dynamometer, or "dyno", with their wheels resting on rollers and a hose running between test equipment and the exhaust pipe.

-The standard test is both unrepresentative and intimately familiar to auto engineers.
-Pressured by tightening limits on carbon dioxide, nitrogen oxides (NOx) and particulate emissions, they tune engines to perform best on the regulator's bench.
+The standard test is both unrepresentative and intimately familiar to auto engineers, carmakers say.
+Pressured by ever-tightening limits on carbon dioxide, nitrogen oxide (NOx) and particulate emissions, they tune engines to perform best on the regulator's bench.

-That is achieved by optimizing the engine to run cleanest at the sluggish rev counts and throttle inputs typical of the test cycle, at the price of greater fuel consumption, CO2 emissions and pollution during normal driving.
+They do so by optimising the engine to run cleanest at the sluggish rev counts and throttle inputs typical of the test cycle, at the price of greater fuel consumption, CO2 emissions and pollution in more normal driving.

 "All manufacturers deliberately engineer their cars to do well in the test," said Max Warburton, auto analyst at Bernstein, a brokerage.
 If anything, he added, "the risk of manufacturers playing games to hit the standards has probably increased in recent years."